KKR hires former Australian Prime Minister Turnbull as global senior advisor

 KKR counts around 18 senior advisors and 27 industry advisors who provide counsel on investment implications of trends and developments in public policy, regulation, societal needs and technology around the world.

-Among the senior advisors with experience in the Asia-Pacific region are the former group chairman of HSBC Holdings PLC, John Bond, former chairman of Qantas Airways Ltd Leigh Clifford and former Singaporean minister Lim Hwee Hua, KKR’s website showed.

-Reporting by Kane Wu in Hong Kong and Byron Kaye in Sydney; Editing by Christopher Cushing
+Among the senior advisors with experience in the Asia-Pacific region are the former group chairman of HSBC Holdings PLC , John Bond, former chairman of Qantas Airways Ltd Leigh Clifford and former Singaporean minister Lim Hwee Hua, KKR’s website showed. ($1 = 1.4474 Australian dollars) (Reporting by Kane Wu in Hong Kong and Byron Kaye in Sydney; Editing by Christopher Cushing)